-Whether considering a white-washed Santorini blockhouse with blue shutters that match the sky, an Italian-style townhouse in Corfu’s rolling green hills, or a luxury villa in the northern suburbs of Athens, expats have plenty of choice when it comes to accommodation in Greece.
+Whether considering a whitewashed Santorini blockhouse with blue shutters that match the sky, an Italian-style townhouse in Corfu's rolling green hills or a luxury villa in the northern suburbs of Athens, expats have plenty of choices when it comes to accommodation in Greece.

 Types of accommodation in Greece